For The Mosaic Company [MOS], Analyst sees a drop to $65. What next?

 RBC Capital Mkts have made an estimate for The Mosaic Company shares, keeping their opinion on the stock as Sector Perform, with their previous recommendation back on October 03, 2022.
 The new note on the price target was released on August 03, 2022, representing the official price target for The Mosaic Company stock.
 Previously, the target price had yet another raise to $60, while Credit Suisse analysts kept a Outperform rating on MOS stock.

-The Mosaic Company [MOS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.17.
-With this latest performance, MOS shares gained by 10.12% in over the last four-week period, additionally sinking by -17.75% over the last 6 months – not to mention a rise of 27.39% in the past year of trading.
+The Mosaic Company [MOS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.72.
+With this latest performance, MOS shares dropped by -0.38% in over the last four-week period, additionally sinking by -22.69% over the last 6 months – not to mention a rise of 37.86% in the past year of trading.

 The Mosaic Company’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.60 and a Current Ratio set at 1.30.